Frequently asked questions

-A: Neither.
-The classes are designed for bright, interested people who may not have backgrounds in the subjects.
+A: Classes, seminars and workshops are designed for bright, interested people who may not have backgrounds in the subjects.
 The substance is rich and deeply informative, the mood lively and informal.
 The teaching is superb.

 Q: I haven't lived in a dorm for years.
 What should I expect?

 A: Dorms are dorms—fun, convenient, and clean, but not luxurious.

 - Court/Kay is the heart of CAU's living quarters and home to the message center.
 The comfy adult lounge there provides a computer to check your e-mail, coffee and tea for early birds, and wine, soft drinks, and snacks from 4:00 to 10:00 p.m. daily.
 Families with children in the Youth Program, ages 3–12, are housed in comfortable accommodations elsewhere on North Campus, near Court/Kay and Robert Purcell Dining.
 Children can be supervised by counselors after dinner until bedtime.

 - Hilton Homewood Suites is an off-campus housing option.
 They offer a pool, hot tub, flat-screen TVs, high-speed internet, and a full kitchen.
 It also provides airport pickup and an hourly shuttle to your destination.

 Q: How much free time do adults bringing youngsters have?

 A: If you're staying with children 12 and under on campus, you'll have breakfast and dinner with them in Robert Purcell, but you're free of child care all day—and every evening a full program of youth activities supervised by counselors is available from 6:30 p.m. until bedtime.
 Those who don't bring children will be amazed by the quiet smoothness with which the adult and youth ships pass en route to their activities.

 Q: I am single.
 How comfortable will I feel at CAU?